SaketMunda/time-series-with-tensorflow/README.md

 # Time series with tensorflow

-Fundamentals of a Time series forecasting problem using Tensorflow using a problem of predicting price of Bitcoin.
+Fundamentals of a Time series forecasting problem using Tensorflow.

+In this repository we will be building a Bitcoin price predictor (BitPredict 💰📈) it's historical price over the years.